 Unicode is encoded using Modified Base64 by first converting Unicode 16-bit quantities to an octet stream (with the most significant octet first).
+Surrogate pairs (UTF-16) are converted by treating each half of the pair as a separate 16 bit quantity (i.e., no special treatment).
 Text with an odd number of octets is ill-formed.
+ISO 10646 characters outside the range addressable via surrogate pairs cannot be encoded.

 Rationale.
-ISO/IEC 10646-1:1993(E) specifies that when characters in the UCS-2 form are serialized as octets, that the most significant octet appear first.
+ISO/IEC 10646-1:1993(E) specifies that when characters the UCS-2 form are serialized as octets, that the most significant octet appear first.
 This is also in keeping with common network practice of choosing a canonical format for transmission.